 Famous Queens in Ancient Egypt

-Unlike most civilizations of the ancient world, women were a crucial part of ancient Egyptian society; they were almost as important as men.
+Unlike most civilizations of the ancient world, women were a crucial part of the ancient Egyptian society; they were almost as important as the men.
 The ancient Egyptians respect and admiration for women is evident in the influence women had in Egyptian politics and the decision-making process.
 The office of the queen was one of the most critical offices in ancient Egyptian society.
 The queen performed important special duties and help the king, in general, governing of the kingdom.
 In this article, we shall look at some of the most influential queens of the ancient Egyptian empire, their influence, and their contributions to the history of this beautiful civilization.

 Queen Merneith (2950 BC)